 For we know that when this earthly tent we live in is taken down (that is, when we die and leave this earthly body), we will have a house in heaven, an eternal body made for us by God himself and not by human hands.
 2 Corinthians 5:1

-To send flowers in memory of Dorothy A Hosten, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Dorothy A Hosten, please visit our Heartfelt Sympathies Store.

 Dorothy Alberta Hosten Parker was born on September 13, 1944 to the late Percy Parker and Bessie Felton in a small town called Hertford, North Carolina.
 She was the youngest of seven siblings.
 Growing up, Dorothy loved protecting her brother Clifton and her cousin Skeet Sharpe.
 She was known as a tomboy and her nickname became “Tom”.
 Dorothy was very outspoken and always got her point across.
 For example, if someone tried to do something that was not legal, she would study her legal books and had keen knowledge of civil litigation and other laws that she used to help herself and others.
 Her favorite legal dictionary was called “Black’s Law Dictionary”.
 If there was a hobby she loved, it was law.
 Dorothy was also a very creative seamstress, who loved sewing.
 She would make her clothes, for friends and family; and was very talented in making custom coats and drapes.